 The only royal palace on U.S. soil, Iolani Palace, built in 1879 in a style called American Florentine, has a storied history.

 Once the royal residence for the rulers of Hawaii until the monarchy was overthrown in 1893, the building later served as the state capitol until 1969.

 It is now a National Historic Landmark and gives visitors a glimpse into the opulent setting once enjoyed by Hawaiian royalty.

-12. Tour Dole Plantation
+18. Visit Dole Plantation

 Probably the best known export from Hawaii is pineapples, and Dole is probably the most famous brand.

 At the Dole Plantation, you can see a demonstration of how to properly cut a pineapple (it’s so much easier when you know how!), how to cut the acidity and how to season it with Li Hing (plum) powder.